2023 Solar Incentives Guide for Macedon, NY - Tax Credits & Rebates

 The new Inflation Reduction Act creates several new financial incentives for making eco-friendly improvements to your home.
 More details on these incentives, including information about incentives for purchasing new appliances, can be found here.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to talk through your ideas with your local Macedon solar installer.
-They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Be sure to discuss your plan with your local Macedon solar installation expert.
+They can help you plan your project and also help you understand the various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.